ietf-wg-asdf/SDF/sdf.md

 * a text string with an affordance name or grouping name.
-All affordance declarations that are directly (i.e., not nested further in another grouping) in the same grouping and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented; analogously for groupings made mandatory within groupings containing them.
+All affordance declarations that are directly (i.e., not nested further in another grouping) in the same grouping and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented.
+The same applies for groupings made mandatory within groupings containing them.
 * the Boolean value `true`.
 The affordance/grouping itself that carries the sdfRequired keyword is declared